julianjca/juliancanderson.com/content/blog/bookshelf/index.md

 ## Want to Read
 - Accidental Genius: Using Writing to Generate Your Best Ideas, Insight, and Content
-- Antifragile
-- How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers
-- American Kingpin: The Epic Hunt for the Criminal Mastermind Behind the Silk Road
 - Humankind: A Hopeful History
 - A Guide to the Good Life: The Ancient Art of Stoic Joy
 - The Path to Power